 Trucks traveling across the nation are required to adhere to standard traffic laws, as well as specific regulations enacted by the Federal Motor Carrier Safety Administration.
 These regulations, passed in an attempt to protect truck drivers and others using common roadways, standardize and impose restrictions on the operation, maintenance and supervision of trucks.

-When a truck fails to adhere to local, Florida state, or federal regulations, and an accident occurs, the driver, owner, maintenance crew, or manufacturer may be liable for any resulting damages.
+When a truck fails to adhere to local, Florida state, or federal regulations, and a crash occurs, the driver, owner, maintenance crew, or manufacturer may be liable for any resulting damages.

-At Morgan & Morgan’s Fort Myers office, our truck accident attorneys have years of experience handling cases stemming from the negligent operation, maintenance, and manufacture of tractor trailers and have successfully recovered compensation on behalf of our clients.
+At Morgan & Morgan’s, our truck accident lawyers have years of experience handling cases stemming from the negligent operation, maintenance, and manufacture of tractor trailers and have successfully recovered compensation on behalf of our clients.

 Fort Myers Motorcycle Accidents